 - confirm your plans and activities with your tour operator or travel provider

 - check the condition of infrastructure and facilities with local tour operators and hotels.

 Where to get help

-Depending on the nature of your enquiry, your best option may be to contact your family, friends, airline, travel agent, employer or travel insurer.
+Depending on what you need, your best option may be to contact your family, friends, airline, travel agent, employer or travel insurer.
 Your travel insurer should have a 24-hour emergency number.

-Australia does not have an embassy or consulate in Mali.
-By agreement between the Canadian and Australian governments, the
+Australia doesn't have an embassy or consulate in Mali.
+The

 Canadian Embassy in Bamako provides consular assistance to Australians in Mali.
-This service includes the issuance of
+This service includes the issuing of

 Canadian Embassy, Bamako

-You can also obtain consular assistance from the nearest Australian High Commission in Accra, Ghana.
+You can also get consular assistance from the nearest Australian High Commission in Accra, Ghana.